aleross/ShellCommand/README.md

 An executor service runs every 10 minutes checking whether the socket is still up, it will restart it if it is not.

+<h3>Command-Line Usage</h3>

+Use netcat (available on the Android emulator) or telnet to connect to the server socket.
+For example, to connect on your emulator you would call

+    nc 127.0.0.1 8000

-The sample activity should be ready to go, just load it into your emulator and connect via ./adb shell.
+The sample activity should be ready to go, just load it into your emulator and enter your emulator's shell via ./adb shell.
 If you have more than device use the -s flag:

     ./adb -s [deviceName] shell.

 You can find your emulator's device name by using

     ./adb devices.

+<h3>Requirements</h3>

 Note that Activity's implementing ShellCommand must include the uses INTERNET statement in their AndroidManifest.xml.